Book Tickets

 Industrial Arts Gallery | 19th Century Gallery | Origins of Mumbai Gallery | Kamalnayan Bajaj Special Exhibitions Gallery | Special Projects Space |

-The Dr. Bhau Daji Lad Museum is pleased to present Cartographies of the Unseen, a solo survey exhibition of Reena Saini Kallat, one of India’s most eminent artists, who is also an alumnus of the Sir J.J.
+The Dr. Bhau Daji Lad Museum is pleased to present Cartographies of the Unseen, a solo survey exhibition of Reena Saini Kallat, one of India’s most eminent artists, who is also an alumnus of Sir J.J.
 School of Art, which shared an umbilical and historic link with the Museum.

 Saini Kallat's practice reflects a deep engagement with themes of injustice and man’s hubris which is evident in the ways we interact and care for each other and the earth.
 She excavates troubled histories represented by barbed wires and alienated communities.
 Historic injustices manifest in arbitrary borders drawn by the colonial powers in former colonies, have produced much of the conflict that besets the world today.
 Saini Kallat deploys this as a powerful artistic trope to underscore her concerns and render prominent what becomes obscured by time and mediatic manipulation.
 The works have a particular resonance in the context of the Museum, which was an archetypal colonial institution engaged in controlling cultural narratives.